 Students and parents spend hours researching colleges, looking for scholarships, and trying to find the silver bullets to lower the “WHAT” they will pay for college.
-As more families need to borrow money to attend college, more time needs to be spent on the “HOW” you are going to pay these expenses.
+As more families need to borrow money to attend college, more time must be spent on the “HOW” you will pay these expenses.
 The importance of your student loan structure will determine your repayment options, loan forgiveness, credit score, and who is legally responsible if a default should occur.
-These student loan decisions will impact a student’s and parents’ life for the next 10 to 30 years.
-Getting the loans is often not the problem.
-It is a future repayment that is not transparent.

 Types of Federal Student Loans